natebrunelle/2910/markdown/index.md

 Many faculty hire their TAs during the first few weeks of class.
 Because of that, CS 2910 will not begin in earnest until a few weeks into the semester.

-I will begin granting SIS permissions around the time classes start.
-You'll need to accept those promptly or they will expire.
+You all have been granted SIS permissions to enroll in this course.
+I look forward to working with you this semester!
-If you have any difficulty, please contact me at [njb2b@virginia.edu](mailto:njb2b@virginia.edu?subject=CS 2910 enrollment).
+If you have any questions or concerns about the course, please contact me at [basit@virginia.edu](mailto:basit@virginia.edu?subject=CS 2910 Question/Concern).

 # Two ways to participate